 What is Saxenda®?

 Saxenda® is a weight loss drug containing the active ingredient liraglutide.
 It’s injected into the body each day to help you lose weight.
-The treatment works best when it’s also combined with a reduced calorie diet and increased exercise programme.
+The treatment works best when it’s combined with a reduced calorie diet and increased exercise programme.

 How does Saxenda® work?